 In this blog, we are attempting to discuss how EV engines are sustainable, and how the EVs are going for smart choices of charging to avoid grid overload and reduce carbon emissions.
 It further discusses how clean production solutions can be an apt one in reducing the carbon emissions from lithium batteries.

 Internal combustion engines (ICEs) in conventional vehicles are powered by fossil fuels such as diesel and gasoline.
 EVs have one or more electric motors that are driven by rechargeable batteries made of lithium-ion, which are the same batteries that power smartphones, laptops, and computers.

 As EVs do not run-on fossil fuels, they often do not require some of the components found in ICE vehicles.
-The carbon emissions, that were included in the manufacturing and production of these ICE parts, are being lowered to a great extent during the manufacturing of EVs implying that most EVs do not release carbon and other GHGs, which helps in minimizing air pollution.
+The carbon emissions, that were included in the manufacturing and production of these ICE parts, are being lessened to a great extent during the manufacturing of EVs.
+Such a process implies that most EVs do not release carbon and other GHGs, which helps in minimizing air pollution.
 Therefore, pollution from ICE automobiles extends beyond the emissions from the vehicle’s tailpipes.
-This extraction of oil, refining it into gasoline, and then finally distributing it to various gas stations – all contribute significantly to air pollution whereas EVs continue to be the cleanest alternative for transportation when compared to ICEs since their complete life cycle is overall significantly more sustainable.
+This extraction of oil, refining it into gasoline, and then finally distributing it to various gas stations – all contribute significantly to air pollution.

+EVs continue to be the clean alternative for transportation when compared to ICEs since their complete life cycle is overall significantly sustainable.